 I had a harder time enjoying my outpatient therapy.
 On the one hand, the therapists were changing all the time.
 Their schedules are so full that it takes a while to get enough space in one therapist’s schedule to see the same one consistently.
 On the other, I was living mostly on my own, and yet I still had therapists tell me I was “slow.”
 My ego was so big.
 I still couldn’t handle this.

 Don’t they know what I’ve been through?
 I’ve had OPEN SKULL brain surgery!
 I’ve had my head cut open, put back together, and LIVED!
 I learned to walk again, move my arm, fingers, wrist, tongue…they don’t move quite correctly but isn’t that minor???
 I’m smart.
 My job is an actuary!
-I know math like these therapists have never seen.
-I can write Excel formulas that can make your eyes swim.
+I know math like these therapists have never seen and can write Excel formulas that can make your eyes swim.
 I…I…I…

 Big ego.
 I’m not kidding.
 I thought I was so smart that there was no way I could be slow.
 I was so wrong.